RiceDope/Binary-Search-Tree/README.md

 ## Working on
 - Post-Order traversal
+- Function to check whether an item is in the tree
 - Potentially adding ability for doubles to be used (Maybe)

 ## Goals
-- To finish before christmas 23
+- To finish before christmas 2023